framp/storry/README.md

  - Want to read the code?
 [It's 8 lines!](src/storry.js)
  - Want to see the full API?
 [Yup!](#api)
  - Want to see even more examples?
 [Here!](examples)
+ - Want to check out a full project setup?
+[Say no more](https://github.com/framp/storry-preact-boilerplate-example)

 ## step by step explanation